Glossary

 Handling Imbalanced Data

-In imbalanced datasets, stratified cross-validation is preferred to ensure that each fold reflects the overall class distribution.
-This prevents the model from being biased towards the majority class.
+• For imbalanced datasets, stratified cross-validation ensures each fold reflects the overall class distribution.

 Cross-validation is a statistical method used to estimate the skill of machine learning models.
 It is primarily used in applied machine learning to estimate the skill of a model on new data.
 Cross-validation involves partitioning a dataset into complementary subsets, performing the analysis on one subset (the training set), and validating the analysis on the other subset (the test set).
 To provide a deeper understanding of cross-validation, we can refer to several scientific papers: